kg3354/jsDbFrontend/instructions.md

 git clone https://github.com/renaissancetroll/reactjs-crypto-api-dashboard.git
 ```

 ## Day 3, May 27 2024 - Approach 2

 The previous approach did not work for me.
-It requires a lower version of Node.JS, and i do not want to downgrade it as more vulnerbilities could occur.
+It requires a lower version of Node.JS, and i do not want to downgrade it as more vulnerabilities could occur.
 I deleted that day3 folder and started again based on day2's work.
 I tried to make it more simple this time, limiting user input for now and will build on that.

 Today the main focus is on 3 files, server_day3.js, App.js, and BitcoinPriceGraph.js.
 Their functionalities are the same as day2, but BitcoinPriceGraph.js replaced PriceChart.js from day2.